-Western Hemisphere revenue decreased by 39.2% compared with During 2020 we have recognised an impairment charge of \$10.0 2019, reflecting primarily the impact of the lockdown in Argentina combined with the continued depreciation of the Argentine Peso against USD over the year.
-The depreciation affects our reported 37.1% due to lower activity.
+Western Hemisphere revenue increased by 13.3% compared with 2020, reflecting a modest improvement from the impact of the lockdown in Argentina.
+The depreciation affects our reported USD revenue in Argentina.
+Year on year EBITDA, improved by 15.2% due to higher activity.

-Total expenses, including reimbursable expenses and depreciation for the year ended December 31, 2020 amounted to \$804.6 million. a reduction of 9.2% compared to the year ended December 31, 2019.
+Total expenses, including reimbursable expenses and depreciation for the year ended December 31, 2021 amounted to \$920.7 million, an increase of 14.4% compared to the year ended December 31, 2020.

-Our depreciation and amortization expenses for the year ended December 31, 2020 amounted to \$48.0 million, a decrease of 4.8% compared to \$50.4 million for the year ended December 31, 2019.
-This is primarily driven by limited investments in new fixed assets in previous years.
+December 31, 2021 amounted to \$53.8 million, an increase of 12.2% compared to \$48.0 million for the year ended December 31, 2020.
+The increase primarily results from the additional assets acquired in the acquisition of the DeepWell business (see note 6).